Information for Prospective Students

 Can I defer my admission to a future semester?

-While requests for deferral of admission will be considered, it is department policy to grant these only for exceptional reasons.
-Requests for a second deferral will not be granted.
-To make a request you must contact the CS Department by email only at email@example.com, explain why you need a deferral, and specify the term to which you would like to be deferred.
+Since the start of the COVID pandemic, the VT Grad School has been accomodating about deferrals.
+We cannot guarantee what their stance will be in the future.
+To make a request you should contact the CS Department by email only at email@example.com, explain why you need a deferral, and specify the term to which you would like to be deferred.
 You will be notified by email of the decision.
 Prior funding offers are not automatically repeated if a deferral is granted.
-In addition, deferral to Fall admissions if you have been admitted for Spring is rarely done.
-What we often do is defer your application and reconsider you for admission.
-Our Spring and Fall pool of applicants are significantly different, so we cannot guarantee admissions for the Fall if you were admitted for the Spring.

 Can you reconsider my declined application?